Telehealth: Your Comprehensive Guide

 Telehealth Success Stories

-Read the success stories of Coviu's customers to learn how you can transform your practice with video telehealth
+Read the success stories of Coviu's customers to learn how you can transform your practice with telehealth

 Telehealth has opened up doors we didn’t even realise existed!

 Psychologist, CEO and Founder of One Central health

 Kanella Mendigorin, Speech Pathologist at Shine Early Intervention

 'As good as a face-to-face session' - telehealth success

 Enhancing Diabetes Care for People with Intellectual Disability

 Registered Nurse, Credentialled Diabetes Educator and Director of EdHealth Australia

 COVID-19 rapidly advanced telehealth in Australia.
 Instead of being largely reserved for rural patients, telehealth became the means of enabling ongoing access to healthcare during a pandemic.